 - No sugar added- This strawberry lemonade mojito recipe is naturally sweetened!
 There is no cane sugar or simple syrup, just muddled fruit and a tiny bit of stevia leaf extract.

-- Easy to make- These Cuban drinks are super simple and only take a couple minutes to come together.
+- Easy to make- Mojitos are super simple and only take a couple minutes to come together.